erindepew/Haskell_Platform/README.md

-Haskell_Platform
+Haskell Platform Redesign
 ================

-HTML and CSS for the new Haskell Platform design
+Redesign for the Haskell Platform site in HTML5 and CSS3 using Compass and Sass.
+Current Haskell Platform site ---> https://www.haskell.org/platform/